projectara/greybus-spec/source/special.rst

     is used in conjunction with an SVC timesync-ping operation to verify the local time at a given Interface.

-.. c:function:: int interface_version(u16 *major, u16 *minor);

-    This Operation is used by the AP to get the current version of the interface.

 .. c:function:: int bundle_version(u8 bundle_id, u8 *major, u8 *minor);

     This Operation is used by the AP to get the version of the Bundle Class